Peakboard/peakboard-templates.github.io/_templates/Intralogistics-Receive-Orders-via-MQTT/en.md

 layout: article
 title: receive orders in real-time – simple MQTT communication between production and intralogistics
 description:
   - Use Peakboard with MQTT to set up an efficient communication between production and intralogistics.
-  - With this template, orders for production parts are displayed in your intralogistics warehouse in real time, where they can be immediately processed by your employees.
+With this template, orders for production parts are displayed in your intralogistics warehouse in real time, where they can be immediately processed by your employees.
-  - Download this template for free and use it as a digital and interactive way for receiving orders so you can guarantee seamless production processes and minimize waiting times in the long term.
+  - Download this template for free and use it as a digital way for receiving orders so you can guarantee seamless production processes and minimize waiting times in the long term.
 lang: en
 weight: 1800
 isDraft: true